-Thank you for your letter of April 5.
+Dear Bertrand Russell, Thank you for your letter of April 5.
 I am gladly willing to sign your excellent statement.
 I also agree with your choice of the prospective signers.
 With kind regards, A. Einstein.

 This was the last letter he ever wrote.
 He died 13 days later on April 18.
 The official Manifesto was released July 9, 1955.